RSM US: History

-Beginning in 1999, through a partnership with H&R Block, McGladrey operated under two separate legal entities: McGladrey & Pullen, LLP; and RSM McGladrey, Inc.

-McGladrey & Pullen operated under the traditional partnership structure and offered audit and attestation services.
+Beginning in 1999, through a partnership with H&R Block, McGladrey operated under two separate legal entities: McGladrey & Pullen, LLP; and RSM McGladrey, Inc. McGladrey & Pullen operated under the traditional partnership structure and offered audit and attestation services.
 RSM McGladrey was established under the partnership agreement with H&R Block to provide tax and advisory services under an alternative practice structure.

 In August 2011, H&R Block announced the conclusion of the partnership, divesting RSM McGladrey to McGladrey & Pullen and reuniting the firms in their traditional partnership structure.
 McGladrey & Pullen acquired all employees, assets, and infrastructure from RSM McGladrey.
 The deal closed on December 1, 2011.

 On May 1, 2012, McGladrey & Pullen officially changed its name to McGladrey LLP.
 In July 2012, McGladrey shifted its headquarters from Bloomington, Minnesota to Chicago.

-On October 26, 2015, McGladrey LLP changed its name to RSM US LLP as part of a worldwide rebranding of RSM International members to bring them in line with the rest of the global network.
+On October 26, 2015, McGladrey LLP changed its name to RSM US LLP as part of a worldwide rebranding of RSM International members to create a unified global brand.

+On January 1, 2026, RSM US LLP joined with RSM Firms in the UK, Canada and Ireland to form a transatlantic partnership designed to improve cross-border services for international clients.
+The participating firms remained separate legal entities under a centralized governance structure.
+On June 15, 2026, the firm announced that Mexico would also join the partnership.